beginner-corp/begin-community/.github/ISSUE_TEMPLATE/begin-docs-new-doc.md

 ---
-name: Begin Docs / new doc
+name: Docs / new doc
 about: Request a new doc for Begin Docs (docs.begin.com)
-labels: Begin Docs, New doc
+labels: Docs, New doc
 ---

 **Describe the doc you'd like**